 This category is for residents who want to improve the safety of their neighbourhood environment.
 Examples of eligible projects could include landscaping for visibility and surveillance, street lighting, graffiti clean-ups, and the re-design of public space to deter crime.
 Block watch activities and emergency planning can also be included in this category.

 Who can apply?
-Abbotsford residents and students in groups of two or more.
+Abbotsford residents and students.
 Please note, applications are not accepted from registered organizations or associations.

 Projects must be held in Abbotsford, be inclusive to all, and free to attend!